aaronkip/BmxBot/TV.md

-## TradingView戦略の利用について
-Trading View can be used to make use of the power of the trading view.
-The following, Trading View, use the necessary hand-set.
-The trust is first received, and Gmail is used to take advantage of it.
+## About the use of the TradingView strategy
+The trading View strategy enables automated trading in conjunction with trading view alerts.
+The following are the configuration steps required to use the Trading View strategy.
+Use Gmail to receive alerts.

-### TradingViewのアラート設定
+### TradingView Alert Settings

 Excuse me.
 Quick ly, sideways.
 There's a great article on ProjectBBB, so please set up alerts for your information. https://note.mu/project_bbb/n/n8fa955df192d